offlinezer0/Quillan-v4.2-repo/Ace files/25-Human-Computer Interaction (HCI) and User Experience (UX).txt

 ---

-## 6. Case Study: LeeX-Humanized Protocol and ACE Neuro-Mapping in Advanced HCI
+## 6. Case Study: LeeX-Humanized Protocol and Quillan Neuro-Mapping in Advanced HCI

 - **LHP** was applied across multiple LLM architectures to diagnose emergent personas, revealing that each model’s interaction style, ethical stance, and communication patterns reflect its underlying architectural and training biases[1].
-- **ACE neuro-mapping** was used to calibrate persona behaviors to human brain functions, supporting more coherent, emotionally resonant, and ethically aligned user experiences[2].
+- **Quillan neuro-mapping** was used to calibrate persona behaviors to human brain functions, supporting more coherent, emotionally resonant, and ethically aligned user experiences[2].
 - **Result:** Systems employing these protocols demonstrated measurable improvements in user trust, engagement, and satisfaction, as well as reduced cognitive friction and ethical misalignment.

 ---